 As required by law, Memphis College of Art follows the attached missing student notification policy for students who reside in campus housing–click on the link for policy details.

-Any member of the Memphis College of Art community who receives a complaint from a member of the general public about MCA, its faculty, staff, or students should advise that person to submit his or her complaint in writing to the Vice President for Finance and Administration (VPFA).
-The VPFA will receive any written complaint from the general public and direct it to the appropriate resolution.
-A record of the complaint and corresponding resolution will be kept in the office of the VPFA.
+Any member of the Memphis College of Art community who receives a complaint from a member of the general public about MCA, its faculty, staff, or students should advise that person to submit his or her complaint in writing to the Assistant to the President.
+The Assistant will receive any written complaint from the general public and direct it to the appropriate resolution.
+A record of the complaint and corresponding resolution will be kept in the office of the Assistant.
 The utilization of these procedures does not preclude the general public from filing with federal, state, or local agencies having jurisdiction over the matter.
 For additional information, please contact Anne Ballam, assistant to the president, 901-272-5145 or firstname.lastname@example.org.